mattsage/TromsoWebcam/README.md

 # TromsoWebcam
-Capture images from Tromso Webcams
+Capture images from Tromso Webcams (University of Tromso, SkyCam and AmiHotel)